Update: We have released a free ebook about our workflow: Efficiency in Development Workflows.

 With this blog post we start a new series about how we work on the Codeship.
 Many people asked us how we develop features, about our workflow and which apps we use every day.

 This blogpost focuses on the software development workflow to implement a new feature.
-From branching away from master until it is ready for the pull request.
+From branching away from controller until it is ready for the pull request.
 The following blog posts will talk about our internal communication, how we do pull requests and code reviews and an in-depth look into our deployment strategy.

 Our software development workflow: